fraawlen/cassette/doc/spec.md

 ### 2.2.
 Tokens

 Sequences themselves are a series of 'tokens'.
 Tokens are 32 bytes words, null terminator included, encoded in ASCII / UTF-8, separated by any amount of white space in-between.
-If the word's length exceeds 31 bytes, only the first 31 ASCII characters are kept and a null terminator is appended at the 32th byte.
+If the word's length exceeds 31 bytes, only the first 31 bytes are kept and a null terminator is appended at the 32th byte.

 ```
 token token token